TwinPush/api-docs/notifications.md

 **2. 1.
 Simple target params**

 It allows to specify a list of elements of many types to be receiver of the Push Notification.
-Use one of the following options to define the target for the notification.
+Use **only one** of the following options to define the target for the notification.

 **2. 1.
 1 Broadcast**